awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 Availability Zones are collections of data centers that run on physically distinct, independent infrastructure and are engineered to be highly reliable\.
 Common points of failure such as generators and cooling equipment are not shared between Availability Zones\.
 Additionally, Availability Zones are physically separate, so that even extremely uncommon disasters such as fires, tornados, or flooding can affect only a single Availability Zone\.

 **What are the Lightsail service quotas?**
-You can currently create up to 20 Lightsail instances, 5 static IPs, 3 DNS zones, 20 TB of attached block storage, 40 databases, and 5 load balancers in a Lightsail account\.
-You can also generate up to 20 certificates during each calendar year\.
-If you need to increase your account quota for instances, static IPs, block storage, or certificates in your account, please open a case with [customer service](https://console.aws.amazon.com/support/home?region=us-east-1)\.
-We do not currently support increases for DNS zones or load balancers\.
+For the latest Lightsail service quotas, including which quotas can be increased, see the [Lightsail service quotas](https://docs.aws.amazon.com/general/latest/gr/lightsail.html#limits_lightsail) in the *AWS General Reference*\.
+If you need to increase a quota, please open a case with [customer service](https://console.aws.amazon.com/support/home?region=us-east-1)\.

 **How can I get more help?**
 We're here for you\.
 Our context\-sensitive **Help** panel in Lightsail offers immediate helpful tips about your actions in the console\.
 From the Lightsail console, you can also access a library of [getting started guides](https://lightsail.aws.amazon.com/ls/docs/getting-started), [overviews](https://lightsail.aws.amazon.com/ls/docs/overview), and [how\-to topics](https://lightsail.aws.amazon.com/ls/docs/how-to)\.
 And if you want to use the Lightsail API, or AWS CLI, Lightsail has a full API reference for all supported programming languages\.
 You can also use Lightsail support resources\.